LucaMalavolta/PyORBIT/README.md

 - GAPS XXIX.
 No detection of reflected light from 51 Peg b using optical high-resolution spectroscopy [Scandariato et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021A%26A...646A.159S/abstract)
 - GAPS XXVIII.
 A pair of hot-Neptunes orbiting the young star TOI-942 [Carleo et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021A%26A...645A..71C/abstract)

-And many more I had no time to include here...
+And many more I may have missed!